cjnaz/cjnfuncs/rwt.md

 # run_with_timeout (func, *args, **kwargs, rwt_timeout=1, rwt_ntries=1, rwt_kill=True, rwt_debug=False) - Run a function in a separate process with an enforced timeout.

+`run_with_timeout` uses the multiprocessing module, and works by running the specified `func` in a managed external process than can be reliably killed on timeout.
-For a non-timeout run, return what the `func` returns or any exception raised.
-On timeout kill the process (by default) and raise a TimeoutError exception.
+For a non-timeout run, `run_with_timeout` returns what the `func` returns or any exception raised.
+On timeout, the process is killed (by default) and a TimeoutError exception is raised.

 ### Args

 `func` (callable)
 - The function to run
+- May be any function - built-in, standard library, supplied by an installed package, or user-written.

 `*args` (0+)
 - Positional args required by func